QubitExplorer/Recommender-System/README.md

 Clearly,  **Friend A** has similar interest more similar to you and you would **assign more weightage ** to him, right ?.
 In neural networks it called "weights".

 Now, its just about three friends with eight different interest, which is easier for calculations.
 What would be the case if you have 100, 000, 000 (100 million) friends and all of them were having 50,000 different varities of interesting data points.
-Well, we may need to invite "Srinivasa Ramanujan" (The Man who knew Infinity) to perform this set of operations, or we need a super computers to perform huge operations.
-Basically we can calculate the **cosine similarities** between one user with respect to other 100 Million friendly users who agreed to share their music history data and will get a combinations of roughly 1 quatrillion cosine scores values.
-You can slice and dice the data (ETL), apply different statistical concepts, whatever it makes sense to you, gets the best and quick results.
-This is how the big companies like Netflix, Amazon perform mathematical operations and recommends thousands of the similar products in our day to day.
+Well, we may need to invite "Srinivasa Ramanujan" (The Man who knew Infinity) to perform this set of operations, or we need a advanced computers to perform these huge operations.
+Luckily, we invented Transitors in 1950's, so we have highly advanced tools calles "MS Excel" by which we can perform atleast 10 million data points (rows).
+Basically we can use some build in statistical functions like correlations, and cosine similarities to calculates to identify the similar users (Like below example).

+In big data, excel cannot handle such billions of volumn, so we can calculate the **cosine similarities** between one user with respect to other 100 Million friendly users who agreed to share their music history data and will get a combinations of roughly 1 quatrillion cosine scores values in onprem datasets (and in recent years all most all fortune 500 companies migrated it to cloud).
+You can slice and dice the data (ETL) in cloud, apply different statistical concepts, whatever makes sense to you, get the best and quick yet practical results.
+This is how the big companies like Netflix, Amazon perform mathematical operations and recommends thousands of the similar products day to day.

-Almost, Every one is pretty new in this AI/ML era, its just 10 years old, it keep evolving over the period of time.
-Maybe some one has named it as "Recommender Engine" couple of years before and thats how the millions of data and computers scientists were following the similar nomenclature in recent years.
-Just the techniques might be different, but the concept is same.
+Almost, Every one is pretty new in this AI/ML era, its just 15 years old, it keep evolving over the period of time.
+Maybe some one has named it as "Recommendation Engine" few years before and thats how millions of data and computers scientists were following the similar nomenclature in recent years.
+Just the techniques might be different, yet the concept is same.
+Then comes the time series: yesterday you bought a horse, today you bought a cute dog and what would you buy tomorrow ?.
+It's the basic time series tasks.

- 1. Amazon (Market Cap: 1.97 Trillion USD) - Started in a garage once, to suggest similar products which we likely to hit enter and buy it,
+ 1. Amazon - Started in a garage once, to suggest similar products which we likely to hit enter and buy it, today its market value around 1.97 trillion us dollers,,
  2. Netflix (~322 billion USD) - where we indulge into our favorite movies without even glancing at the clock, and
  3. Spotify (~ 74 Billion USD) - Where we listen similar songs and music which we preferably fell in love with, is all about recommendion engines.